hdgroup/lib/_posts/book/2023/07/2023-07-05-energy-and-civilization.md

 population densities an order of magnitude higher than the best foraging.

-## Box 2.9 Energy costs and population densities in shifting cultivation {.featuretitle}
+Box 2.9 Energy costs and population densities in shifting cultivation

 Net energy cost is used to calculate returns of shifting farming.
 I assume that an average labor input requires 700 kJ/h.
 Outputs are edible